Survey shows Metaverse will have an impact on how people travel | Cryptopolitan

 However, sixty percent of those who took the survey said that the experiences that can be had via the Metaverse and other virtual technologies can’t compare to those that can be had in person.

-Brazil’s Sao Paulo, India’s Pondicherry, Australia’s Hobart, and Italy’s Bolzano are just a few of 2023’s most sought-after locations people want to travel to.
+Brazil’s Sao Paulo, India’s Pondicherry, Australia’s Hobart, and Italy’s Bolzano are 2023’s most sought-after locations people want to travel to, the survey shows.

 Booking.com claims that supporting technologies such as haptic feedback would assist enhance this experience by enabling consumers to enjoy sandy beaches and tropical sun without having to physically leave their homes.